Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 # Overview

 **Sprite Shapes** are powerful worldbuilding Assets and tools that allow you to construct entire levels easily and quickly.
-The following levels are constructed with only **Sprite Shapes.**
+The following levels are constructed with only **Sprite Shapes**.

 ![image alt text](images/image_0.png)